icukovic/gingerbill.org-source/content/article/2020-01-25-a-reply-to-lets-stop-copying-c.md

 In theory, `NULL` is still a perfectly valid memory address it is just that we have decided on the convention that `NULL` is useful for marking a pointer as unset.

 Many languages now have support for maybe/option types or nullable types (monads), however I am still not a huge fan of them in practice as I rarely require them in systems-level programming.
-I know very well this is a "controversial" opinion, but systems-level programming languages deal with memory all the time and can easily get into "unsafe" states __on purpose__.
+I know very well this is a "controversial" opinion, but systems-level programming languages deal with memory all the time and can easily get into "unsafe" states on purpose.
 Restricting this can actually make things like custom allocators very difficult to implement, along with other things[^null-pointer-topic].

-Odin can technically implement a maybe type through `union` but not to the extend may people would like.
+Odin can technically implement a maybe type through `union` but not to the extent many people would like (especially with the syntactic sugar).

 [^null-pointer-topic]: This topic alone may require an article to itself.